Safari Club International: Leadership

 Safari Club International was founded by C.J.
 McElroy and fellow hunters in 1972.
-Early chapters were founded in Los Angeles, Chicago, Dallas, Denver, Houston, Arizona, and Mississippi.
-McElroy was an accomplished hunter, hunting on six continents and in nearly 50 countries with over 200 record-book specimens, but he was forced to resign in 1988.

-SCI's organizational structure consists of the executive committee, which includes the officers, and a board of directors composed of SCI chapter presidents, regional representatives, directors at-large, and international directors.
-All are elected to their posts from within the membership.
-Safari Club International holds an annual convention.
+He was forced to resign in 1988.

+In 1971, the SCI Los Angeles chapter, now recognized as the precursor, gave rise to Safari Club International (SCI).
+A pivotal moment occurred during the regular meeting on March 9, 1972, as "The Los Angeles Safari Club" underwent a name change to "Safari Club International."
+Member Loren Lutz proposed that the Safari Club of Los Angeles should be the inaugural chapter of the newly formed Safari Club International.
+This motion received unanimous approval from the 80-plus members in attendance.
+SCI held its first convention in 1973.

+Notable leaders include businessman and philanthropist Ken Behring, one of the world's leading big game trophy hunters and SCI's largest donor at one point, and outdoor journalist Craig Boddington, who joined in 1977.
+He served as President of the Los Angeles chapter from 1982 to 1984 and won the SCI's C. J. McElroy Award in 2008.

 Locations

 SCI’s headquarters are located in Washington DC.
 The legislative office is located in Washington, DC, within walking distance of Capitol Hill.
-Its sister organization, the SCI Foundation, operates a wildlife museum in the Tucson facility.
+Its sister organization, the SCI Foundation, operated a wildlife museum in Tucson from 1988 to 2023, which is now permanently closed.
 It also owns the Granite Ranch in the Bridger-Teton National Forest, south of Jackson Hole, Wyoming, where it hosts the American Wilderness Leadership School.